platypusmuerte/atlasdefaults/README.md

 Runs the app

 ## Config and Source Files
 Create a data dir in app root, and add a config.json file, and any source files as explained in help. (if not already present)
+To update/append existing ini data, use merge: true in each config.